kiran-machhewar/kmutil/README.md

 -u
 - Optional
-- sfdx org alias
+- sfdx org alias, if not passed default org will be used
 - Type : String
 ---
-### sfdx -o bulk-api-get-job-success
+### sh kmutil.sh -o bulk-api-get-job-success
 Fetches the bulk job success records file and if -s paramter is passed then searches the passed element in the file
 #### Command Syntax
 -j JOB_ID